Updated last at 10:59 p.m. Tuesday

 The Aronsohn slate has said it wants to initiate talks with Valley to understand the hospital's supposed needs, what the neighbors can and cannot accept, and ultimately, if some sort of agreement can be reached.

-Aronsohn, who has battled with sitting council members Bernie Walsh and Tom Riche during his time on the dais, is almost certain to be appointed mayor when the new-look council begins this summer.
+Aronsohn, who has battled with sitting council members Bernie Walsh and Tom Riche during his time on the dais, is when the new-look council begins this summer.

 It remains to be seen if there is relative harmony or if contentious 3-2 votes become a staple of Wednesday night meetings.